“I photograph the world at the edge of recognition, where the everyday slips into something quieter and more surreal.”

 Alongside his photographic practice, Ogilvie has a background in design, having worked as a User Experience (UX) and product design specialist.
 This experience informs a considered approach to composition, sequencing and visual systems, where attention and perception are central.

-He actively self publishes artist books and zines, including Intervals: Volume One, Courts, and the Spirit of Place series.
+He actively self publishes artist books and zines, including Intervals: Vol.01, COURTS, and the Spirit of Place series.

 He lives and works in Edinburgh, Scotland.